-- The Supreme Guide preaches from the highest above, with the slogan We tread on America.
+- The Supreme Guide preaches from the highest above, with the slogan We stomp on America.
 He addresses the frenetic male only audience, hand-picked for the occasion.

 - Below him, the puppets in charge of the institutional powers, including the president.